Optimization for the propagation of a multiparticle quantum walk in a one-dimensional lattice: Appendix: Details of the derivation

 \global\long \F{F} \global\long \B{B} \global\long \f{f}

-In this appendix, we give more details about the derivation.
-Sec. \ref{sec:Distance-of-multi-walker} calculates the distance of multi-walker classical random walk.
-Sec. \ref{sec:Diagonalization-of-the} illustrates the preliminaries of discrete time multi-particle quantum walks and process of diagonalizing the evolution operator.
-Sec. \ref{sec:Calculation-of-distance} derives the average distance of the walkers as a function of the evolution time $t$ and initial state.
-We consider a situation where the particles are entangled in the coin space, and express the coefficient $c_{2}$ of $t^{2}$ into matrix multiplication in Sec. \ref{sec:Optimization-problem-of}.
-Sec. \ref{sec:Solving-eigenvalues-and} provides an approach to derive the eigenvalues and eigenvectors of matrix $M$.
-We analyse and proof the partial exchange symmetry of the particles of the eigenstates corresponding to the eigenvectors in Sec. \ref{sec:Proof-of-partial}, and then in Sec. \ref{sec:Entanglement-between-complete} we calculate the bipartite entanglement between the two subsets of particles that the particles within the same subset possess exchange symmetry.
+In this Appendix, we give more details about the derivation of results in the main text.
+Section \ref{sec:Distance-of-multi-walker} calculates the position variance of multiwalker classical random walks.
+Section \ref{sec:Diagonalization-of-the} illustrates the preliminaries of discrete-time multiparticle quantum walks and process of diagonalizing the evolution operator.
+Section \ref{sec:Calculation-of-variance} derives the position variance of the walkers as a function of the evolution time $t$ and initial state.
+We consider a situation where the particles can be entangled in the coin space, and express the coefficient $c_{2}$ of $t^{2}$ into matrix multiplication in Sec. \ref{sec:Optimization-problem-of}.
+Section \ref{sec:Solving-eigenvalues-and} provides an approach to derive the eigenvalues and eigenvectors of matrix $M$.
+We analyze and prove the partial exchange symmetry of the particles of the eigenstates corresponding to the eigenvectors in Sec. \ref{sec:Proof-of-partial}, and then in Sec. \ref{sec:Entanglement-between-complete} we calculate the bipartite entanglement between the two subsets of particles in which the particles within the same subset possess exchange symmetry.